Professional Proofreading Services Online: What to Look for and How to Choose

 Book-length documents require proofreaders who can track consistency across tens of thousands of words: character names, location details, timeline logic, recurring technical terminology, and the author's stylistic choices that should be preserved rather than corrected.
 Proofreading a 90,000-word novel requires a different skill set and a different level of attention from proofreading a 5,000-word journal article.

 For manuscripts, the turnaround time also needs to be realistic.
-A service that offers 24-hour turnaround for a 90,000-word manuscript is not offering genuine proofreading.
+A service that offers 24-hour turnaround for a 90,000-word manuscript isn't offering genuine proofreading.
 A professional proofreader working carefully through a full manuscript needs several days at minimum.
 Look for services that offer longer turnaround options for book-length work, and look for proofreaders whose profiles indicate experience with book-length manuscripts in your genre.
+Our book editing service matches authors with editors who specialize in long-form fiction and nonfiction.

 What Good Online Proofreading Looks Like in Practice